Why Be Set-Apart?

-All the laws that follow this command tell us how to conduct ourselves in everyday life because how we live matters!
+All the laws that follow this commandment tell us how to conduct ourselves in everyday life because how we live matters!

 Tikkun Olam - Fixing the World

-In all your striving to be set-apart, remember the bigger picture.
+In all our striving to be set-apart, we have to remember the bigger picture.
 Yes, these laws will benefit us and give us life, and yes, YAH will bless our obedience.

 But the bigger picture is to impact the world around us!